sarahogden2017/Covid-vCues/README.md

       - [X] Keras neural network using all images - Model is overfit?
 (Sarah)
       - [X] Small test model w/ SVM (also tried with random images on Google) (Shreetika)
 - [ ] Clean dataset
       1. Remove duplicates w/ existing script (Sarah)
       2. Figure out how to remove pixilated images (Shreetika)
-      3. Use OpenCV to identify people and manually del profile pictures
+      3. Use OpenCV to identify people and manually del profile pictures (Shreetika)
       4. Remove favicon and icon type images by sorting images by size (Shreetika)
       5. Randomly select same amount of remaining images from each category
 - [ ] Redo model training with cleaned dataset